GabrielAlonsoCabral/whatsApp-bot/README.md

 # WhatsApp Bot
-This is an WhatsApp Bot developed using Python, Twilio, Flask and Ngrok
+This is an WhatsApp Bot developed using Python, MongoDB, Twilio, Flask and Ngrok

 ## Preview